Ali Haidar (poet)

-Ali Haidar (1690–1785) was an eighteenth-century Punjabi Sufi poet.
+Ali Haidar (Note: Punjabi: علی حیدر) (1690–1785) was an eighteenth-century Punjabi Sufi poet.
+He spent most of his life writing spiritual verses.

 Biography

-Ali Haidar was born at Kazia near Multan.
-He is believed to have lived a long life from 1690 to 1785, however, Christopher Shackle questions this tradition due to the length of the proposed span and the obscurity of his biographical details.
+Ali Haidar was born in 1690 in village Qazi Ghalib near Chauntra Sargana, located in the Pirmahal Tehsil, Toba Tek Singh District of modern-day Punjab, Pakistan.
 As with most other Punjabi Sufis of the time, Ali Haidar was affiliated to the Qādirī Sufi order, and his humble devotion to the Sayyids shows that he himself was not of Sayyid status.
-Ali Haidar spent most of his life in the village of his birth, where he died.
-He was subsequently buried at Qāḍī Ghālib near the Faisalabad District, where his shrine was later built.
+Ali Haidar spent most of his life in the village of his birth, where he died in 1785.
+He was buried in his village Qazi Ghalib near Sandhilianwali in the Toba Tek Singh District, where his shrine was built.

 Poetry

 For a long time, Ali Haidar was virtually forgotten.
 His works were re-discovered and published in 1907 by a Lahore publisher, and the later editions are based on this version.
-Ali Haidar's verses (abyāt) are in the format of Punjabi bayt, which according to Shackle display his mastery over the wordplays of Punjabi poetry.
-In addition to these Punjabi abyāt, he also wrote six sīḥarfī, which show influence from the southwestern dialectal forms or Multani, now known as Saraiki.
+Ali Haidar's verses (abyaat) are in the format of Punjabi bayt and he also wrote six sī-ḥarfī.

 Ali Haidar lived during the time of collapse of Mughal power in Punjab, and made occasional references to the resulting upheaval.
 He condemned the "traitors" who were, according to the poet, offering wealth to the foreign raiders from Persia and Khurasan.